JohnSnowLabs/spark-nlp/docs/en/alab/export.md

 Results are stored in tab-separated tabular file with column names specified by "from_name" "to_name" values

 ## CONLL2003

-Results will be generated in the following format:
+The CONLL export feature generates a single output file, containing all available completios for all the tasks in the project.
+The resulting file has the following format:
 ```bash
 -DOCSTART- -X- O
 Sample -X- _ O